tryscer/flock/flock-music.md

 When everybody comes around I say, “Hey Barry.
 I don’t know where the Steam Pillars’ next show is, but I think I know when it is.”

+“Hot parched peanuts!
+Jumbo Virginia!
+Get ’em while they’re hot!”
+​	We are standing in line at the stand, watching an elderly woman in a cafeteria worker's uniform fill small paper packets with huge, fried, salt-encrusted peanuts.
+Eleanore, Cindy, Barry and Tim surround me.
+Bernie does, too.
+​	"What did he say, *exactly*?" says Eleanore.
+​	"She told you," says Cindy.
+"He told her to stop idling at the intersection.
+It's a *metaphor*."
+​	"Stop idling at the *station*," Barry corrects her.
+"Gee, I sure hope we'll get those peanuts soon."
+He watches the cafeteria lady and licks his lips.
+​	"What's it a metaphor for?" asks Bernie.
+​	"Don't you have a mother, kid?" asks Tim.
+Bernie shrugs.
+"And in any case what does it matter what he said, look at what he wrote."
+​	Bernie asks, "what did he write?"
+​	I show him the matchbook cover, where someone hastily penciled in,

+​	*​Tonite, 8*

+​	"It's a puzzle!"
+Bernie calls, and adds an appreciative whistle.
+​	"I think we shouldn't discount the possibility," says Eleanore, "that he was just asking her out on a date."
+​	"Our peaches?" says Barry.
+"Ridiculous."
+​	"Gee, thanks, Barry," I say.
+​	"It is ridiculous," says Cindy.
+"Even though *Alice* is a very fetching lady..."
+​	"Thanks," I say.
+​	"...because if he was asking her out on a date, he would also need to ask her where he should pick her up from."
+Everybody, Bernie included, nod at that dating-world fact.
+​	"'Ready to come on board?', that's what he asked," I say.
+"On board the Steam Pillar train, that's where he invited us."
+​	Bernie says, "These guys have a *train?*"
+​	Tim says, "We *obviously* have to go."